 Memorial Day was first observed as Decoration Day on May 30, 1868.
 On that day, people decorated the graves of the Civil War soldiers buried at Arlington National Cemetery.

-This tradition continues on Memorial Day when we reflect on the courage of service members who gave their lives for the freedoms we enjoy.
-Here’s what you and your family can do to remember these heroes this Memorial Day:
+The tradition continues this Memorial Day, when we reflect on the courage of service members who gave their lives for our country.
+Here are a few ways you and your family can remember and honor these heroes this Memorial Day:

-- Display the flag – The U.S. flag is flown at half-staff from dawn until noon on Memorial Day.
-Some people also choose to fly the POW/MIA flag to honor prisoners of war and those missing in action.
+- Display the flag.
+The U.S. flag is flown at half-staff from dawn until noon on Memorial Day.
+Some people also fly the POW/MIA flag to honor prisoners of war and those missing in action.
 See tips for flying the flag.

-- Visit a cemetery – Honor the memory of a family member or another veteran by putting flowers on their grave.
-Find veterans cemeteries near you.
+- Visit a cemetery.
+Honor a family member or any veteran by placing flowers on their grave.

-- Wear red poppies – Red poppies are worn on Memorial Day in honor of those who died serving the nation during war.
+- Wear red poppies.
+People often wear red poppies on Memorial Day in honor of those who died serving our nation during war.